 As Family Pets

-- The Berner is suitable for many types of family and is great fun.
+- The Berner is suitable for many types of families and is great fun.

 - They are happy to relax and cuddle or put in a hard day’s work.